witchard/mog/README.md

 The simplest way is to install via pip: `[sudo] pip install mog`.

+Required dependencies are the `file` command (e.g. `sudo apt install file`).

-If you plan on using the default configuration file, then you will also want `poppler-utils` and `mediainfo` installed (e.g. `sudo apt install poppler-utils mediainfo` on a debian based machine).
-You'll also need `pygmentize` and `mdv` - these should be installed automatically with `pip install mog`, but some users have reported this not to be the case (e.g. issue #18) - if this happens a separate `pip install pygments mdv` will hopefully do the trick.
+If you plan on using the default configuration file, then you will also want `poppler-utils`, `binutils` and `mediainfo` installed (e.g. `sudo apt install poppler-utils binutils mediainfo` on a debian based machine).
+You'll also need `pygmentize` - this should be installed automatically with `pip install mog`, but some users have reported this not to be the case (e.g. issue #18) - if this happens a separate `pip install pygments` will hopefully do the trick.

 @gregf has kindly provided an Arch Linux package: https://aur.archlinux.org/packages/mog-git/.
 There is also a FreeBSD port: https://www.freebsd.org/cgi/ports.cgi?query=%5Emog&stype=name&sektion=sysutils.